Aldo Starker Leopold Wild Trout Award

 1997 Nonprofessional: Ernest Schwiebert

 Ernest Schwiebert passed away on December 10, 2005 at his home in Princeton, New Jersey at age 74 from cancer.
-He was probably one of most famous and important modern American fly fishing writers.
-He was an architect, a bon vivant, our original renaissance man, and a fly fishing giant who was loved by all that were privileged to know him.
+He was probably one of the most famous and important modern American fly fishing writers.
+He was an architect, a bon vivant, our original renaissance man, and a fly fishing giant who was loved by all who were privileged to know him.
 During his last year, Ernie, working closely with Marty Seldon, was the artist who drew and fathered the design and the striking of the new bronze International Wild Trout Symposium's Aldo Starker Leopold Wild Trout Medal, the award he received in 1997.

 Ernest George Schwiebert, Jr. became a serious angler at the age of five when his first cast into a Michigan Creek surrendered a twelve-inch brook trout.
 Before age thirty, he fished the major rivers of Europe, South America, Canada, and the United States, and had already gained worldwide recognition as an authoritative writer-conservationist, artist, and angler.

 Schwiebert received his bachelor's degree in architecture from Ohio State University in 1956.
-As an Air Force officer, he was a member of the architectural team that planned and built the Air Force Academy in Colorado Springs, CO.
+As an Air Force officer, he was a member of the architectural team that planned and built the Air Force Academy in Colorado Springs, Colorado.
 He entered graduate school at Princeton University in fine arts and architecture and city planning, where he was the Lowell Palmer Fellow in Architecture from 1958 to 1962.
 At Princeton, he earned a Master of Fine Arts degree in architecture and dual Ph.D. degrees in fine arts in architecture and planning and then in the history of architecture.
 He practiced architecture and city planning for 15 years in New York, Puerto Rico, Chile, Pakistan, Tibet, Malaysia, Australia, and Argentina.

 His first book, Matching the Hatch published in 1955, considered a classic, was followed by many important magazine articles and books including Nymphs in 1973 and his monumental two-volume, 1,745-page Trout, in 1978.
 Other titles included Salmon of the World, Death of a Riverkeeper, The Traveling Angler, Remembrances of Rivers Past, A River for Christmas, and more.
-As further evidence of his outstanding competence and respect, Ernie was acknowledged by more than twelve references in Arnold Gingrich's book The Fishing in Print and fourteen references in Paul Schullery's, American Fly Fishing, A History.
+As further evidence of his outstanding competence and respect, Ernie was acknowledged by more than twelve references in Arnold Gingrich's book The Fishing in Print and fourteen references in Paul Schullery's American Fly Fishing, A History.
 Arnold Gingrich considered Schwiebert's position impregnable as the leading angling author of our time and recognized his impressive ability to absorb entomological detail and convert it into pleasing prose for his readers.
 At the time of his passing, a completely rewritten Nymphs-Vol. I was completed and is now available.
 Ernie's wife Sarah reminded us that Ernie always had a lot to say and that Vol. II of Nymphs and other projects are in the works.
 His family is also collaborating on a book of his original drawings.
-Ernie Schwiebert still does has a lot more to say.
+Ernie Schwiebert still does have a lot more to say.

 Ernie made a major contribution to our understanding of the genetics and habitat requirements of wild trout and salmon through his lectures to conservation and fishing groups, and to educational institutions.
 Combined with his research into fishing-relevant stream entomology, Ernie has given generations of anglers and fishery professionals new insights into the importance of wild salmonids.